incrypt/incrypt/README.md

 * [Pastebin](http://pastebin.com)
 * [Gist](http://gist.github.com)
-* [Gmail](https://mail.google.com/mail/#inbox?compose=new) (Although you can only send emails to yourself).
+* [Gmail](https://mail.google.com/mail/#inbox?compose=new) (currently you can only send emails to yourself, as only you have the key).

 ## Installation

 * Visit the [Chrome Web Store](https://chrome.google.com/webstore/detail/incrypt/dpjkdfkiiifaeandmfhdklbfiljjippf) to install the extension
 * Once installed, a pop-up will appear to enter your password
-* You'll be prompted to set up a password, enter your password.
+* You'll be prompted to set up a password
-  * **NOTE**: If you forget this password, you will not be able to recover your data
+  * **NOTE**: Please note that for security reasons we don’t store your password, and therefore cannot recover your password if you lose it.
+We suggest you make a note of your password somewhere secure.
 * Your personal private key will be generated and stored in encrypted form on your machine
   * If you have Chrome Sync enabled, the key will be available on all your Chrome installations